 Binge eating and food cravings

-Besides it being seen as a social event to some, perhaps an even bigger reason why mukbangs have drawn so much attention their way is the large quantities of food consumed by the streamers during any given video.
-This may be seen as having poor eating habits by some, but most viewers find it entertaining.
+Besides it being seen as a social event to some, perhaps an even bigger reason why mukbangs have drawn so much attention their way is binge eating or the large quantities of food streamers or BJs consume during any given video.
+Some may see this as having poor eating habits, having disordered eating habits, or food waste, but most viewers find it entertaining.

 In other words, it could, in a way, satisfy some food cravings people may have.
 In this manner, it may especially appeal to those on a diet and feeling unable to actually consume these high-calorie foods themselves.